USDA-SCINet/scinet-site/sn_collections/_workshops/2024-10-03-package-env-workshop-python.md

 You should now see your new kernel available for use with Jupyter notebooks.
 (It might take a minute or two for Jupyter to detect the new kernel.)

-> **Exercise 7:** Create a Jupyter kernel for one of your conda environments from Exercise 5 or 6 and configure it so that you can use it to run the code from Exercise 4 in a Jupyter notebook.
+> **Exercise 8:** Create a new conda environment, install Python into it, and create a Jupyter kernel for the environment.
+Modify the environment so that you can use the kernel to run the code from Exercise 4 in a Jupyter notebook.